frefolli/cloud-assignment-docker/consegna.md

 #### Backend

 These tests run against endpoints in order to test both Spring API interface and Controller Bl.
 They tests half of the tech stack: Spring REST $\Leftrightarrow$ SQLite DB.

-If this job succeeds a coverage report is produced as summary of both UTs and ITs, and it's uploaded as artifact in order to be used within `docs` stage.

 #### Frontend